 - Acute: The result of a sudden blow, excessive throwing, or other overhead activities needed in some sports and occupations, such as track and field throwing events or moving objects overhead.

 - Chronic: The result of degenerative conditions or the body becoming weaker as we age.

-- Shoulder Instability — This happens when the humerus is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can happen suddenly or from wear and tear.
+- Shoulder Instability — This occurs when the head of the humerus is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can happen suddenly or from overuse.
 A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
-It often causes or is the result of injury to the supporting soft tissue of the shoulder.
-Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”
+It often is accompanied by injury to the supporting soft tissue of the shoulder.
+Long-term instability will cause shoulder pain and unsteadiness when performing certain motions.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are stretched, when scar tissue blocks their electric signals, or the nerves burst.
-Axillary nerve and brachial plexus injuries can cause shoulder pain, stingers, weakness, and loss of feeling in your shoulder, arm, or hand.
-They are usually the result of sudden trauma but can also happen because of degenerative conditions.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are compressed, when scar tissue interferes with their electric signals, or the nerves are torn into two pieces.
+Axillary nerve and brachial plexus injuries can cause shoulder pain, stingers, numbness, and loss of sensation in your shoulder, arm, or hand.
+They are usually the result of a sudden blow but can also happen because of wear and tear.

 How Do Lake Tekawitha, MO Physical Therapists Treat Shoulder Pain?

 Your tailored and proven physical therapy treatments may include: